IlmHe/LegoGym-Website/README.md

 ## How to start using LegoGym

-## Create an .env file and fill it with the following information:
+## Create an .env file in the root directory and Add the following lines to the file:
-Create .env file in root directory
-Add the following lines to the file:

 ```
 DB_HOST=host name
 DB_NAME=name_of_database